 Explorers was the hotel I stayed in the first time I went with my family.
 I loved it so much I vowed to come back.
-When I first stayed At World’s End was just out, so walking into a pirate themed hotel was heaven on Earth for me.
+When I first stayed At World’s End was just out, so walking into a pirate-themed hotel was heaven on Earth for me.
 The staff are dressed as pirates, there’s a ship with a kraken on it, and the rooms are sailor themed too.

 We had a good time in the hotel but it was bittersweet.
-As a kid I had so much fun climbing on the ship, in the play area.
+As a kid, I had so much fun climbing on the ship, in the play area.
 I actually had a better time in the hotel than in Disneyland itself!
-Of course as an adult I couldn’t do those things but I’m happy to have gone back.
+Of course, as an adult I couldn’t do those things but I’m happy to have gone back.

 My only complaint was that the food wasn’t good.
 A lot of places claim to cater to all diets and then you get there to find that the vegan options is just fruit.
-We had breakfast included and although the fruit was nice as it was locally grown, there was no dairy alternatives.
+We had breakfast included and although the fruit was nice as it was locally grown, there were no dairy alternatives.
 I had to eat bread which tasted bitter completely bland.
 We ended up asking the Starbucks in Disney Village for a cup of almond milk so we could have cereal for breakfast the next morning (which they charged €2.85 for).
 The dinner buffet was €26 and wasn’t nice either.
-I got rice that tasted like cloves, and put a lot of fruit in my bag to compensate.
-I’d stay there again but I would get cereal and dairy free milk in the airport and have breakfast in the room.
+I got rice that tasted like cloves and put a lot of fruit in my bag to compensate.
+I’d stay there again but I would get cereal and dairy-free milk in the airport and have breakfast in the room.
 I’d have dinner in Disneyland the next time because it was abysmal.